Cheatahh/AirportAgentSimulation-MaliciousJanitor/readme.md

 - **tileLifeTime: Long** - Total amount of ticks a SlowDownTile is considered alive.
 After this threshold is reached, the tile will get cleared.
 - **tileSlowDownTime: Long** - Total amount of ticks a SlowDownTile can affect an entity.
 - **tileSlowDownCoolDown: Long** - Total amount of ticks an entity cannot be affected by the same SlowDownTile, after it has been slowed down.
 - **tileSlowDownFunction: String** Function to determine the actual speed amplifier at a given point in time.
-Example values are "42%" or "linear".
+Possible values are "exponential", "exponentialInverted", "linear", "cubic", "cubicInverted" or any percentages like for example "42%".
 - **excludedEntityTypes: String** A list of entity types (qualified names) to be excluded by the SlowDownTiles, delimited by whitespaces and/or commas.

 The compiled jar can be found in `out/artifacts`.